freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 The first element breaks the so-called 'name, role, value'-criterium, which states that all elements on a web page should expose their name, their role (like button) and their value (like the contents of an edit field) to assistive technologies.
 This div actually doesn't provide any of the three, rendering it invisible to screen-readers.

 The second element looks like a heading visually after styling it with CSS, but semantically is a span.
-Therefore, assistive technologies won't know its a heading.
+Therefore, assistive technologies won't know it's a heading.
 A screen-reader will read this as regular text, instead of a heading.
 Screen-readers often have a hotkey to quickly jump to the nearest heading, this heading will not be included in that scope.

 The third element could for example be an element a user can click to change the language of the website.
 Maybe a fancy animated menu of languages will expand when it is clicked.
 However, this is also a span and does not expose its role (link, or button), making assistive technologies think this is just the word English with some styling.